 The final remediation costs and the timing of the expenditures at the NAA plant for which we have remediation obligations will depend upon such factors as the nature and extent of contamination, the cleanup technologies employed, the effectiveness of the cleanup measures that are employed, and regulatory concurrences.
 While actual remediation costs therefore may be more or less than amounts accrued, we believe we have established adequate reserves for all probable and reasonably estimable remediation liabilities.
-It is not possible at this point to reasonably estimate the amount of any obligation for remediation in excess of current accruals because of uncertainties as to the extent of environmental impact, cleanup technologies, and concurrence of governmental authorities.
-We currently expect to pay the accrued remediation reserve through at least fiscal 2034, although some of the same factors discussed earlier could accelerate or extend the timing.
+It is not possible at this point to reasonably estimate the amount of any obligation for remediation in excess of current accruals because of uncertainties as to the extent of environmental impact, cleanup technologies, and accelerate or extend the timing.